benycode/slim-health-check-middleware/README.md

 ## APISIX auto route register usage

-Idea: Auto create service and load on the health check procedure.
+Idea: Auto create service and routes on the health check procedure.

 You can use it with:
 - Docker health check;
 - k8s health check;
 - and more others....

-Requires: HealthCheckMiddleware.
+Requires: HealthCheckMiddleware and docker/k8s mechanism.

 Use [DI](https://www.slimframework.com/docs/v4/concepts/di.html) to inject the library Middleware classes: